 When you’re ready to hire a growth marketer, it can be tempting to simply open up a new full time role and begin the recruitment process.
 However, this can end up being an expensive alternative to a more sustainable and strategic hiring solution, such as partnering with a contract or freelance growth marketing expert.
 Working with a specialist directly in a more independent, cost-effective arrangement can offer your business opportunities for exponential growth and agility—which is key in the current dynamic business environment.

-Below, we’re digging into the best tips and tricks to hiring your next growth marketer, and will be showing you the benefits you can enjoy from working with contract specialists and freelance growth marketers.
+Below, we’re digging into the key steps to hiring your growth marketer, and will be showing you the benefits you can enjoy from working with contract specialists and freelance growth marketers.

 1. Define why you need to hire a growth marketer